The role of the chief financial officer (CFO) role has changed significantly over time.

 How Are Operational and Strategic CFOs Different?

-Although an operational and a strategic CFO do have some shared responsibilities, the roles are also quite different.
+Although an operational and a strategic CFO do have some shared responsibilities, there are some differences:

 An operational CFO can help you to: